 A beginner’s guide to pricing projects

-Figuring out how to price projects can have a steep learning curve for freelancers and small business owners, but it’s a skill that’s crucial to the success of any venture.
-The good news is that with a little bit of research and number crunching, you should be able to pick the right approach and then get back to the important stuff: delivering your projects.
+Getting your pricing right is crucial to the success of any venture.
+But figuring out how to price projects can have a steep learning curve for freelancers and small business owners.
+We’re here to help you flatten that curve.
+With a little bit of research and some number crunching, you should be able to pick the right pricing approach and get back to delivering those projects.

-Before you begin to discuss numbers with your clients, it’s worth taking the time to do some research.
+Before you get into the nitty-gritty numbers with your clients, take the time to do some research.
 Find out the going market rate for your product or service by searching online for similar work or speaking to peers about their pricing models.
 Use this research to determine the low-end, average and high-end rates for the types of projects you plan to deliver.

-If you’re a logo designer, for example, search for “how much does a logo cost?” and you’ll quickly get a feel for the different price ranges on offer.
+If you’re a logo designer, for example, search for “how much does a logo cost?” and you’ll quickly get a feel for the range of prices on offer.
 Aim to charge at least the average going rate for your kind of project, even if you’re just starting out.
 It’s important not to undersell or oversell yourself; begin in the average range and then you can decide how flexible to be in any negotiations you have with your clients.

 Ask your client about their budget

-If you’re really struggling to get a feel for how much to charge for a project, you could try opening up a conversation with your client about their budget.
-With that knowledge, you may then be able to plan or adjust the project to ensure that you meet your client’s needs within their budget.
-Don’t worry if your client isn’t comfortable disclosing this information; your market research should still help you to figure out a ballpark project price.
+If you’re struggling to get a feel for how much to charge for a project, try opening up a conversation with your client about their budget.
+If they're willing to give you a figure, you may then be able to plan or adjust the project to ensure that you meet your client’s needs within their budget.
+Don’t worry if your client isn’t comfortable sharing this information; your market research should still help you to figure out a ballpark project price.

 Break-even points and savings buffers